openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

         - fromDate: <date>
           # Non-inclusive until.
 If null, until defaults to the day after from (meaning a single day exclusion).
           untilDate: <date|null>
+          # Provide additional detail for status when the cluster is within an exclusion period.
+          reason: Optional human readable which will be included in status description.

 ```